- ABOUT THIS DOCUMENT

 Our websites may contain links to external websites operated by other organisations.
 Those organisations may collect personal information from visitors to their site.
 We cannot guarantee the content or privacy practices of any external websites and does not accept responsibility for those websites.

-Security – HJ Human Capital Group Ltd (trading as Monocle International) is committed to protecting the security of your personal information.
+Security – Monocle International is committed to protecting the security of your personal information.
 We use a variety of measures, including but not limited to, firewalls and SSL encryption in order to protect your personal information from: